What is open source?

 Who can use open source?

 Anyone can use open source software, and more importantly, anyone can benefit from it.
-For example, small businesses may use open source software for a range of diverse purposes.
+For example, small businesses may use open source software for a range of diverse web development purposes.
 Programmers and developers also work with open source software to not only contribute to the community, but also use the software that they develop.
 Furthermore, students can learn from existing software and deepen their understanding.

 All open source software is stored publicly and can be accessed by anyone.
 It is most commonly found within public repositories such as GitHub.